-The Astoria River Trail stretches the entire length of the city's waterfront, connecting restaurants and breweries, museums, and dozens of other attractions.
+The Astoria Riverwalk, also known as the Astoria River Trail, stretches the entire length of the city's waterfront, connecting restaurants and breweries, museums, and dozens of other attractions.
 It passes under the Astoria-Megler Bridge, the largest truss bridge in the world, arcing out across the Columbia River toward the hazy hillsides of Washington State.

 The trail follows the route of the Astoria and Columbia River Railroad that was completed in 1898 and subsequently acquired by the Spokane, Portland and Seattle Railway.
 It became popular with weekend tourists heading to the coast; later it fed the area's booming timber industry.
 By the early 1990s, though, the corridor had ended service and become overgrown or crowded out by industrial buildings.
 In most places, you couldn't even walk to the water.
 But the city focused a revitalization effort around the trail, opening the first short section in 1995, then adding to it block by block.

 Today, plenty of attractions await all along the trail.
 Heading east from the far western tip, you'll pass large store yards of the Port of Astoria, arrayed with hundreds of ships of every age, type and size.
 Shortly up the path, you'll reach the Maritime Memorial, which sits under the hulking Astoria-Megler Bridge and pays tribute to the area's seafaring history and locals lost at sea.